lkfink/pupilTutorial/README.md

 `DFA_fun.m` is a function to compute a detrended fluctuation analysis.
 [https://www.mathworks.com/matlabcentral/fileexchange/67889-detrended-fluctuation-analysis-dfa](https://www.mathworks.com/matlabcentral/fileexchange/67889-detrended-fluctuation-analysis-dfa)

+`RQA` is a folder containing a .csv of the toy data and an R script to conduct RQA and CRQA.
+This code is in the process of being converted to MATLAB and integrated with the main .mlx script.
+We apologize for the inconvenience.
+Expect an update by 18.11.2022

 ## Dependencies
 This code was written in MATLAB version 2021b and relies on the following:
 - Signal Processing Toolbox